JTJabba/MCGateway/README.md

 These are the current next milestones of development:
  - JTJabba.EasyConfig needs to be updated to support multi-project solutions and more complex configurations.
 New version is having dependancy handling issues and won't run in Visual Studio... will come back to later.
- - Need to add support for querying `Gateway` objects for connections and injecting traffic into them.
  - Need to move code out of MCGateway.Protocol.V759 that can be shared by version specific implementations, and refactor to prepare for supporting every version.
  - Compatibility layer for writing strongly-typed multi-version intercepters:
    -  In a json, track new/changed/deleted packets every version